Demonte Colony 3

-Demonte Colony 3 (also marketed as Demonte Colony III: The End is Too Far) is an upcoming Indian Tamil-language supernatural horror thriller film written and directed by R. Ajay Gnanamuthu and produced by Passion Studios, Dangal TV, RDC Media and Gnanamuthu Pattarai, it is third installment in the Demonte Colony film series following Demonte Colony 2 (2024).
-The film stars Arulnithi and Priya Bhavani Shankar in the lead roles, alongside Meenakshi Govindarajan, Archana Ravichandran and Muthukumar, all reprising their role from the previous films.
+Demonte Colony 3 (also marketed as Demonte Colony III: The End is Too Far) is an upcoming Indian Tamil-language supernatural horror thriller film written and directed by R. Ajay Gnanamuthu.
+Produced by Passion Studios, Dangal TV, RDC Media and Gnanamuthu Pattarai, it is the third film in the Demonte Colony series following Demonte Colony (2015) and Demonte Colony 2 (2024).
+Arulnithi, Priya Bhavani Shankar, Meenakshi Govindarajan, Archana Ravichandran and Muthukumar return from the previous films, while Guru Somasundaram, Miya George, Shreekumar and G. M. Kumar join the cast.

-Principal photography began in July 2025 in Chennai.
+Principal photography began in July 2025 and wrapped in April 2026, with filming locations including Chennai, Leh, Malta and Portugal.
 The film has music composed by Sam C. S., with cinematography by Sivakumar Vijayan and editing by Kumaresh D.

+Initially scheduled for release in September 2026, the film's release has been indefinitely stalled by the Madras High Court due to a lawsuit over a production dispute.